-To avoid this problem, ensure that no List objects are calling a Procedure on which the List itself exists, and that no InLine script is calling a Procedure on which the InLine script exists.
-Note that in this latter case (e.g. script calling a Procedure that calls the script again), E-Prime will NOT display a "Recursive loop" object in the Structure view.
-However, you will receive a run-time error.
+To avoid this problem, ensure that no List objects call a Procedure on which the List itself exists and that no InLine script calls a Procedure on which the InLine script exists.